Tokyo DisneySea Review: Experience the Magic of Tokyo DisneySea in Japan

 Journey to the Center of the Earth

 Even though you go through a few dark hallways at first, the beginning is relatively smooth.
 It takes you through some really cool scenery with all sorts of different colorful creatures.
 Next is a tree that was full of electricity.
 We were all so fascinated by it and we were leaning over trying to look at it better.
 That was when a big bolt of lightening came down and struck the tree, making us all jump and scream.
 After that comes a really big bug/lizard looking monster.
 Some people may have found it scary, but I was amazed by the amount of detail that had gone into making it.
 The end was what made it a true roller coaster.
 You pick up speed and then go down a severe drop.
 However though, after that the ride is over.
+Not surprisingly, this ride does have one of the longer wait lines, so you might want to consider bringing a leisure sheet.

 Out of all the rides in DisneySea, Raging Spirits was a true roller coaster.
 It had high speed, twists, turns, ups, downs, and it even had a 360 degree loop through some fog.
 Despite my tendency to get motion sick, I decided to suck it up and go on this one for two reasons.
 One, I actually really enjoy roller coasters, and I hate that I can’t really ride them anymore.
 Two, my friend had some motion sickness medicine on hand so I was able to take that before the ride.